 Enough is Enough: I Quit

 After just the third week (21 days) of being on the hcg diet, I decided I could NOT continue.
-I had dropped an incredible 20 pounds, but the hell I went through for it felt like it wasn’t worth it.
+My weight had dropped an incredible 20 pounds, but the hell I went through for it felt like it wasn’t worth it.

 I stopped the HCG diet and went back to a healthy eating plan, I tried the Mediterranean Eating plan and I forced myself to start waking up early before work again, because I missed the feeling of physical exercise.
 Whilst being on the HCG diet I wasn’t allowed to workout, which made complete sense since I barely had the strength to even carry myself throughout the day.
 Since I started eating more calories a day I noticed I quickly gained weight, but I felt like a new woman.
 My personal experience with the HCG diet was horrific.
 I would never try it again, even if I were desperate to lose weight.
 It didn’t work to keep the weight off after I stopped and overall it was not worth it, made a large dent in the bank balance, and was a truly horrible experience.